 Next morning I was all geared up for my welcome week at the university I did arrive an hour early due to all the excitement but it did give me an opportunity to visit the beautiful lake on the campus.
 Just look at how pretty and peaceful it looks (until the ducks attack you).

 The welcome week was generally very helpful because it gave the new students a chance to get familiar with the University and get their login details.
 I remember using the map of the university to get around buildings in the first few weeks.

 And this brings us to the end of my first blog.
 However, I still have a lot to tell you guys.
-There is rather some interesting stuff which I’ll be talking about in episode 2 and I certainly promise to add more pictures!
+There is rather some interesting stuff which I’ll be talking about and I certainly promise to add more pictures!
 Thank you